Figure 1.1 Aztec Tree of Life

 Figure 1.6 Mabon’s Ritual with Raven Cry, Druid Ritual

 Wicca is another form of Neopaganism, a new spiritual movement that developed in the 1960’s.
 Most forms of Wicca worship a Father/Mother Deity combo: the Horned God of Fertility (the male regenerative principle and a Solar Phallic Deity) and the Mother Goddess (the female receptive principle and a Lunar Deity).
 This is similar in conception to the yin and yang of Taoism, the white and red bodhicitta of the Kalachakra Tantra, and the twin pillars of Solomon’s Temple.
 They are both emanations of the “Prime Mover” or Supreme Being, which is beyond words and conception.
-Wiccans share equal devotion in their celebration of The Wheel of the Year and in many sects find themselves almost identical in practice and tenants to Aleister Crowley’s Thelema (See The Spell of Ra-Hoor-Khuit).
+Wiccans share equal devotion in their celebration of The Wheel of the Year and in many sects find themselves almost identical in practice and tenets to Aleister Crowley’s Thelema (See The Spell of Ra-Hoor-Khuit).

 Although Rastafarianism is technically categorized as an Abrahamic tradition, their use of sacramental medicines (cannabis) merges the Abrahamic tradition with Shamanism, especially with the core of Rasta “identity” and experience being based upon utilizing personal and intuitive instincts to override any particular dogma, rule or structure.
 Although monotheistic in their outlook of Jah (God/Christ), Rastas believe this Supreme Being to be personally manifest in each individual and in their study of the Bible, their tendency is towards the esoteric outlook of reading the “Bible within.”

 Finally, of particular and vast importance in this section of the Temple of the Archinox will be the homage paid to the Polynesian spiritual traditions and tribes.
-The Temple, being built in Hawaii, fully honors the sacred ground upon which it takes root.
+The Temple, if built in Hawaii, will fully honor the sacred ground upon which it takes root.
 The primary beliefs of the Polynesian spiritual paths is a form of animism, honoring the spirit that moves through the land, the animals and the ocean.
 In Hawaii, the four major deities were Kane (the highest deity and God of Procreation), Ku (the God of War), Lono (the God of Fertility and Music), and Kanaloa (the Octapus God, God of Magic, the Underworld and the Sea).
-Each of them had domains in the North, the East, the West and the South, respectively (Note: Four primal deities is a popular motif, including the Tetragrammaton יהוה, the four directions of most indigenous wisdom paths, the four suits of the Tarot, the four rivers of Eden, etc., etc.).
+Each of them had domains in the North, the East, the West and the South, respectively (Note: Four primal deities is a popular motif, including the Tetragrammaton יהוה (IHVH), the four directions of most indigenous wisdom paths, the four suits of the Tarot, the four rivers of Eden, etc., etc.).
 In a similar manner, Kane, who perceived himself as the light, separated himself from the dark chaos (Po) and formed all of existence.
 According to all Polynesian spiritual paths, prayer, sacrifice, the building of altars and shrines were the direct paths in improving one’s mana or soul-force.
 For this purpose, Hawaiian shrines and altars, along with temples for all four of the Hawaiian main deities will be constructed throughout this section of the Temple of the Archinox.